namlani/MechaCar_Statistical_Analysis/README.md

 1. Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
    - The vehicle length and the ground_clerance.
 2. Is the slope of the linear model considered to be zero?
 Why or why not?
    - It is not consiered to be zero due to the effect the indepedent variables had on the dependent variable.
-A zero/near zero slope would only occur if the indepedent        variables has no effect.
+A zero/near zero slope would only occur if the indepedent        variables have no effect.
 3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
-   - Yes it is effected because, based on the model, the mpg of the MechaCar was predicted correctly 71 times.
+   - Yes it is effective because, based on the R-squared value , the mpg of the MechaCar was predicted correctly 71 times.